 Queen Mary Innovation Centre

-Queen Mary and Westfield College’s Biosciences Innovation Centre is an impressive addition to the University’s Whitechapel site, already home to the Blizard Building, a research and teaching laboratory for the university’s School of Medicine and Dentistry.
+Queen Mary’s Biosciences Innovation Centre is an impressive addition to the university’s Whitechapel site, already home to the Blizard Building, a research and teaching laboratory for the university’s School of Medicine and Dentistry.

-The new building houses 40,000 ft² of flexible laboratories and offices, a lecture theatre and teaching facilities.
-The laboratories were designed specifically for state-of-the-art high technology companies operating in the Life Sciences sector, to attract small, start-up companies coming both from the university and from further afield.
+The building houses 3,700 m2 of flexible laboratories and offices, a lecture theatre and teaching facilities.
+The laboratories were designed specifically for state-of-the-art high technology companies operating in the Life Sciences sector, to attract small start-up companies coming both from the university and further afield.

-The façade incorporates a bris soleil created from a tensioned mesh of perforated copper, which provides shading and reduces solar gain within the building.
-The high level of services required for the laboratories are directed through one, very large duct, four meters by six metres, which feeds the whole building.
+The modular façade incorporates a brise soleil created from a tensioned mesh of perforated bronze, which, with the deep recessed windows, provides shading and reduces solar gain within the building.
+The laboratories on the lower ground floor required double-height spaces to allow sunlight within, and the high level of services needed here are directed through one, very large duct, four metres by six metres, which feeds the whole building.

 As well as serving the university, the development is part of an ongoing regeneration of Whitechapel and East London.
 It has been jointly developed with the London Development Agency with the support of Thames Gateway funding from the Department for Communities and Local Government.

-Start-up laboratory facilities alongside lecture theatres at Queen Mary College in east London
+Start-up laboratory facilities alongside lecture theatres at Queen Mary University in east London

 £ 21 million